Veterans Affairs Medical Center Substance Treatment and Recovery

 Veterans Affairs Medical Center Substance Treatment and Recovery - Oklahoma City, OK

-Veterans Affairs Medical Center Substance Treatment And Recovery is a mental health and addiction rehab center located at 921 Ne 13th Street, Unit 116-c in the 73104 zip code in Oklahoma City, OK.
+Veterans Affairs Medical Center Substance Treatment And Recovery is an addiction and mental health rehab center located at 921 Ne 13th Street, Unit 116-c in the 73104 zip code in Oklahoma City, OK.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Treatment And Recovery provides buprenorphine detoxification, relapse prevention from naltrexone and methadone maintenance.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Treatment And Recovery include matrix model, cognitive behavioral therapy and relapse prevention treatment.
-Veterans Affairs Medical Center Substance Treatment And Recovery also specializes in detox services and offers methamphetamines detoxification, residential benzodiazepines detox and inpatient alcohol detoxification.
-Veterans Affairs Medical Center Substance Treatment And Recovery provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and intensive outpatient treatment program.
-It also provides inpatient detox services, residential substance abuse treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Veterans Affairs Medical Center Substance Treatment And Recovery provides suboxone prescription, methadone maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Treatment And Recovery include motivational interviewing, substance use counseling approach and trauma counseling.
+Veterans Affairs Medical Center Substance Treatment And Recovery also specializes in detox services and offers cocaine detox, methamphetamines detox and inpatient alcohol detoxification.
+Veterans Affairs Medical Center Substance Treatment And Recovery provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient detox and outpatient treatment.
+It also provides inpatient treatment for dual diagnosis, inpatient detox and residential treatment for substance use.
 Other addiction treatment offered includes gambling disorder treatment.

 Address: 921 NE 13th Street, Unit 116-C, Oklahoma City, OK 73104